neilc720/league-of-legends-statistics/README.md

 *(max.
 2000 characters per section)*

 ### Dataset
+League of Legends (LOL) is a fast-paced multiplayer online battle arena (MOBA) game by Riot Games.
+Players control unique champions/characters with special abilities, battling in teams to destroy the enemy Nexus (base).
+Strategy, teamwork, and skill are key to winning matches.
+With constant updates, esports tournaments, and a massive global community, it's one of the most popular games worldwide.
-We will use the League of Legends Diamond Ranked Games (10 Min) dataset from Kaggle [link](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min).
+We will use the LOL Diamond Ranked Games (10 Min) dataset from Kaggle [link](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min).
 This dataset contains match statistics from almost 10 0000 high-ranked games within the first 10 minutes, including player kills, vision control, jungle objectives, and gold differences.

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).